Skip to main content

 +

 There are three real exits.
 A term refinance replaces the advances with one lower-cost loan if your credit and time in business qualify.
-A reverse consolidation uses one new advance to pay off the stack and lower the daily debit, faster but more expensive.
+A reverse consolidation uses one new advance to cover the stack’s payments at a lower daily debit while the original positions stay in force, faster but more expensive.
 A negotiated workout cuts balances and stretches terms with your current funders when new money is not an option.
 The calculator on this page estimates the first path; an advisor confirms which one actually fits.

 Can I consolidate multiple MCAs into one payment?